 The advantage of editing your footage in real-time is that right after the event, you have a fully cut video ready for sharing.
 Internally, video is recorded to microSD cards.
 A 16GB card is included with the camera so you can record with it right out of the box.
 Another option is to take advantage of your connected iOS device.
 Using the app, video can be uploaded to your favorite social networks.

-If you have a Livestream subscription, you can connect the Live Event Camera via Wi-Fi, and broadcast your event over the web, having this tiny camera replace up to 9 physical cameras and a switcher.
+If you have a Livestream subscription, or an account on Facebook, Periscope, or Twitter, you can connect the Live Event Camera via Wi-Fi, and broadcast your event over the web, having this tiny camera replace up to 9 physical cameras and a switcher.
 Better yet, the camera can record internally and stream simultaneously.
 The best connection scenario is having the camera connect to a broadband Wi-Fi network, which it can leverage for the most reliable video.
 However, if you connect it directly to your iPhone's access point, you can stream using your cell provider's LTE network (data charges may be applicable depending on the provider).
 Quality will automatically adapt to the available bit rate(5 Mbps minimum required for streaming), so your viewers will experience the best quality possible for a given scenario.